sieres-j/sieres-test-cielo/readme.rst

 2. Go to the application/config/database.php file to configure the database.
 It is cuurrently configured for what the settings are on my machine, where the default user is root, and password is cielotest.

+3. You must Modify /application/config/config.php to set your base_url to whatever the base_url is on your LAMP stack.
+	In my case, it is: 'http://localhost:80/sieres-test-cielo-master'.

+	You can find this setting in /application/config/config.php on line 26:
+	$config['base_url'] = 'YOUR BASE URL HERE';

 **************************
 Changelog and New Features